Henri Lefebvre: Biography

-Lefebvre joined the PCF in 1928 and became one of the most prominent French Marxist intellectuals during the second quarter of the 20th century, before joining the French resistance.
-From 1944 to 1949, he was the director of Radiodiffusion Française, a French radio broadcaster in Toulouse.
-Among his works was a highly influential, anti-Stalinist text on dialectics called Dialectical Materialism (1940).
-Seven years later, Lefebvre published his first volume of The Critique of Everyday Life.
+According to his own recollection, he influenced and became involved with the avant-garde architectural group CoBrA (1948–1951), formed in Paris by Constant Nieuwenhuys, Asger Jorn and others.
 His early work on method was applauded and borrowed centrally by the philosopher Jean-Paul Sartre in Critique of Dialectical Reason (1960).
 During Lefebvre's thirty-year stint with the PCF, he was chosen to publish critical attacks on opposed theorists, especially existentialists like Sartre and Lefebvre's former colleague Nizan, only to intentionally get himself expelled from the party for his own heterodox theoretical and political opinions in the late 1950s.
 He then went from serving as a primary intellectual for the PCF to becoming one of France's most important critics of the PCF's politics (e.g. immediately, the lack of an opinion on Algeria, and more generally, the partial apologism for and continuation of Stalinism) and intellectual thought (i.e. structuralism, especially the work of Louis Althusser).

 In 1961, Lefebvre became professor of sociology at the University of Strasbourg, before joining the faculty at the new university at Nanterre in 1965.
 He was one of the most respected professors, and he had influenced and analysed the May 1968 student revolt.
 Lefebvre introduced the concept of the right to the city in his 1968 book Le Droit à la ville (the publication of the book predates the May 1968 revolts which took place in many French cities).
 Following the publication of this book, Lefebvre wrote several influential works on cities, urbanism, and space, including The Production of Space (1974), which became one of the most influential and heavily cited works of urban theory.
 By the 1970s, Lefebvre had also published some of the first critical statements on the work of post-structuralists, especially Michel Foucault.
 During the following years he was involved in the editorial group of Arguments, a New Left magazine which largely served to enable the French public to familiarize themselves with Central European revisionism.

 Lefebvre died in 1991.
 In his obituary, Radical Philosophy magazine honored his long and complex career and influence: